-7. The United Nations Disengagement Observer Force, which was established in May 1974 to supervise the ceasefire called for by the Security Council and the agreement on disengagement between Israeli and Syrian forces of 31 May 1974, has continued to perform its functions effectively, with the cooperation of the parties.
-The situation in the Israeli-Syrian sector has remained quiet and there has been no serious incident.

-8. Despite the present quiet in the Israeli-Syrian sector, the situation in the Middle East continues to be potentially dangerous and is likely to remain so, unless and until a comprehensive settlement covering all aspects of the Middle East problem can be reached.
-I hope that determined efforts will be made by all concerned to tackle the problem in all its aspects, with a view to arriving at a just and durable peace settlement, as called for by the Security Council in its resolution 338 (1973).

-9. In the prevailing circumstances, I consider the continued presence of UNDOF in the area to be essential.
-I therefore recommend that the Security Council extend the mandate of the Force for a further period of six months, until 31 May 1999.
+- 9. UNDOF, which was established in May 1974 to supervise the ceasefire called for by the Security Council and the agreement on disengagement between Israeli and Syrian forces of 31 May 1974, has continued to perform its functions effectively, with the cooperation of the parties.
+The situation in the Israeli-Syrian sector has remained quiet and there has been no serious incident. - 10.
+Despite the present quiet in the Israeli-Syrian sector, the situation in the Middle East continues to be potentially dangerous and is likely to remain so, unless and until a comprehensive settlement covering all aspects of the Middle East problem can be reached.
+I hope that determined efforts will be made by all concerned to tackle the problem in all its aspects, with a view to arriving at a just and durable peace settlement, as called for by the Security Council in its resolution 338 (1973). - 11.
+In the prevailing circumstances, I consider the continued presence of UNDOF in the area to be essential.
+I therefore recommend that the Security Council extend the mandate of the Force for a further period of six months, until 31 May 2000.
 The Government of the Syrian Arab Republic has given its assent to the proposed extension.
-The Government of Israel has also expressed its agreement.

-10. In making this recommendation, I must draw attention to the serious shortfall in the funding of the Force.
-At present, unpaid assessments amount to \$52.9 million.
-This sum, far larger than the current annual budget of UNDOF, represents money owed to Member States that contribute the troops which make up the Force.
-I appeal to all Member States to pay their assessments promptly and in full and to clear all remaining arrears.

-11. In conclusion, I wish to pay tribute to Major-General David Stapleton, to Major-General Cameron Ross, his successor, and to the men and women serving with UNDOF.
+The Government of Israel has also expressed its agreement. - 12.
+In making this recommendation, I must draw attention to the serious shortfall in the funding of the Force.
+At present, unpaid assessments amount to \$53.8 million.
+This sum, far larger than the current annual budget of UNDOF, represents money owed to Member States that contribute the troops who make up the Force.
+I appeal to all Member States to pay their assessments promptly and in full and to clear all remaining arrears. - 13.
+In conclusion, I wish to pay tribute to Major General Ross and to the men and women serving with UNDOF.
 They have performed with efficiency and devotion to duty the important tasks assigned to them by the Security Council.
-I take this opportunity to express my appreciation to the Governments contributing troops to UNDOF and to those that provide the UNTSO military observers assigned to the Force.
+I take this opportunity to express my appreciation to the governments contributing troops to UNDOF and to those that provide the UNTSO military observers assigned to the Force.

+(map)

+UNDOF DEPLOYMENT AS OF NOVEMBER 1999